Goodhart’s Law

 Figure 1

-A concept that recurs in a lot of places; replication crisis, gender in sport, Benchmarking, evolutionary hyperselection, overfitting in statistics.
+A concept that recurs in a lot of places; in the replication crisis, Benchmarking, evolutionary hyperselection, overfitting in statistics.

 Goodhart’s law is an adage named after economist Charles Goodhart, which has been phrased by Marilyn Strathern as “When a measure becomes a target, it ceases to be a good measure.”